balcortex/100_days_code_web_development/README.md

 ### CSS Grid - Pt.
 15

 Today, I learned about the clamp() function, which lets us specify three values: the minimum, the ideal, and the maximum size value of an item.

+## Day 163 - 2024/03/26

+### CSS Grid - Pt.
+16

+Today I learned about the auto-fit value of the repeat() function, which gives the grid a flexible number of columns based on its size.